How to add a Node.js Web App in Hostinger

 1. I already have a domain added at Hostinger.
 How do I deploy Node.js to it?

-Currently, Node.js websites must be deployed as a new website with a temporary domain first.
+Currently, Node.js websites must be deployed as a new website.
 Here’s the process:

 2. How do I remove or undeploy my Node.js website?